GoToolSharing/htb-cli-documentation/docs/installation.md

 # Installation

-!!! note "Outdated documentation"

-    Documentation is being written for update v1.6.0.
-Thank you for understanding.

 ## Stable version from remote

 The **stable version (main branch)** of `htb-cli` only requires `golang version 20` to be installed (<a href="https://go.dev/doc/install" target="_blank">https://go.dev/doc/install</a>).